-word a bit, for it is not to suggest that they are intentionally designed or taken up for a purpose.
+The social meanings we generate and transmit to others with whom we coordinate constitute culture, as I will be understanding that complicated and contested notion.
+A culture, in this sense, is not a 'concrete and bounded world of beliefs and practices' distinctive of a society, ethnic group, or community [Sewell 2005: 39].
+Rather, culture provides range of public meanings that provide tools for coordination within a group [Sewell 2005; Balkin 1998; Swidler 1986].
+The 'tools' do not form a coherent framework and are constantly being altered, repurposed, discarded.
+Admittedly, to say that culture provides us with 'tools' may stretch the meaning of the word a bit, for it is not to suggest that they are intentionally designed or taken up for a purpose.
 We take advantage of culture and it serves as an instrument for us.
-But just as Bourdieu suggests that our coordination is "orchestrated" but not by a conductor, similarly, culture is an instrument, but most of it is not designed as such by individuals.
-For example, a cultural narrative of the gendered division of labor enables us to coordinate in raising children.
+But just as Bourdieu suggests that our coordination is 'orchestrated' but not by a conductor, similarly, culture is an instrument, but most of it is not designed as such by individuals.
+For example, a cultural narrative of the gendered division of labour enables us to coordinate in raising children.
 None of us designed or created it (in its many manifestations!); it predates us and has shaped the world we are born into.
-This often gives it the appearance of naturalness, necessity, inevitability (Bourdieu 1972/1977, 78-9).
-Social meanings are malleable and contested, but when hegemonic, they function a bit like the local geography, i.e., as a "given" around which we structure our lives.
+This often gives it the appearance of naturalness, necessity, inevitability [Bourdieu 1972: 78-9].
+Social meanings are malleable and contested, but when hegemonic, they function a bit like the local geography, that is, as a 'given' around which we structure our lives.

-This notion of culture is a theoretical (or "analytic") category that functions as an explanatory device.
-As I've already claimed, practices coordinate us in response to resources, and, as William Sewell (2005) argues:
+This notion of culture is a theoretical (or 'analytic') category that functions as an explanatory device.
+As I've already claimed, practices coordinate us in response to resources, and, as William Sewell [2005] argues:

-...human practice, in all social contexts or institutional spheres, is structured simultaneously both by meanings and other aspects of the environment in which they occur - by, for example, power relations or spatiality or resource distributions.
+human practice, in all social contexts or institutional spheres, is structured simultaneously both by meanings and other aspects of the environment in which they occur-by, for example, power relations or spatiality or resource distributions.